lilianngweta/TwitterClient/README.md

 ##Challenges encountered while building the app

-This assignment doesn't have videos therefore it is very hard to figure out how to implement different functionalities without the videos
+This assignment didn't have videos therefore it wass very hard to figure out how to implement different functionalities without the videos

 ## License